 Varadero, Cuba: White Sand Beaches on the West Coast

-As we wrap up our amazing trip to Cuba, our final stop was Varadero.
+As we wrap up our two weeks in Cuba, our final stop was Varadero.
 During the planning stage, we debated adding more cities like Santiago de Cuba and Santa Clara, but with limited time, we decided to slow down and enjoy some relaxation at the beach.
 Varadero ended up being the perfect place to unwind after a packed itinerary.

 We do recommend Varadero